sawyerwatts/Checklists/app.md

     - Is there a max duration?
     - Is there a start-by time or a start-at time?
     - Is there an end-by time or an end-at time?
-- Does the app support ctl-c interrupts?
+- Does the app support ctl-c interrupts and cancellation?
 Is a crash-only mentality relevant or necessary here?
 - How are dev credentials stored?
 - What type of app is this?
 What is that app type's checklist?